 Hypoallergenic: Yes

-Dog Breed Class: Toy group
+Dog Breed Class: Toy Group

-Where did this Unearthly Beauties come from?
+Where did these Unearthly Beauties come from?

 Today, there is still quite a bit of debate surrounding the origins of the Chinese Crested dog.
-You see, over the centuries, “hairless dog” mutations have arisen all over the world leaving many to speculate that the Chinese Crested may have originated from a variety of different locations including Mexico, with the Mexican Hairless dog as well as in Africa with hairless breeds found there.
+You see, over the centuries, “hairless dog” mutations have arisen all over the world, leaving many to speculate that the Chinese Crested may have originated from a variety of different locations, including Mexico, with the Mexican Hairless dog as well as in Africa with hairless breeds found there.

 And while it is true…

-That these hairless dog mutations have existed, what seems to be the most agreed upon theory of the Chinese Crested dog breed is that these dogs were first imported to China from Africa where they were then “selectively breed” to become smaller by the Chinese many centuries ago.
+These hairless dog mutations have existed; the most agreed upon theory of the Chinese Crested dog breed seems to be that these dogs were first imported to China from Africa, where they were then “selectively bred” to become smaller by the Chinese many centuries ago.
+Evidence shows that the Chinese Crested breed existed as early as the 13th century in China, where it was often used on Chinese boats to catch mice and rats and act as mascots and companions for the sailors.

 It wasn’t…